School Bus History

 Branded the Lifeguard, the new school bus design used Wayne’s huge roll-forming presses to make single steel pieces which extended the entire length of the bus body.
 The concept was that by reducing the number of joints, the number of places where the body could be anticipated to separate in a catastrophic impact was reduced in a like amount.

 The “Lifeguard” design reduced overall body weight, the number of fasteners used, and man-hours required for assembly.
 However, it required the very large roll-form presses and special equipment to handle the panels.
 A more practical problem was the panels had to be cut to exact length for each bus body order, which varied with seating capacities and from state-to-state.
-This created a marketing disadvantage as the Wayne factory required greater manufacturing lead time than when parts were more interchangeable between orders under older panel technology.
+This created a marketing assignment help as the Wayne factory required greater manufacturing lead time than when parts were more interchangeable between orders under older panel technology.

 In the years after Wayne introduced the Lifeguard design in the 1973 model year, competing body manufacturers began moving towards using fewer side panels and joints, although none went as far as Wayne in the 1970s.